Confinement and chiral symmetry breaking in holography: a smooth switch-off: Chiral symmetry breaking

 \subsection{The soliton at \texorpdfstring{$\theta=\pi/2$}{theta=pi/2}}

 The opposite extreme of our geometry is the soliton (\ref{eq:solitonmetric}).
 Here, as we have argued, there can only be Minkowski embeddings of the D5 branes.
 We find them numerically and display the solutions in Figure~\ref{fig:D5_Cig}.
 There is a single solution for each UV mass value, so there are no transitions.
 The massless UV solution bends away from $w=0$ in the IR.
 This leads to a non-zero condensate and a finite $w$ mass-gap in the IR.
 This is chiral symmetry breaking induced by the conformal symmetry breaking at strong coupling at the scale of the inverse compactification radius.
 Note in Figure~\ref{fig:D5_Cig} we also show some solutions (in red) that lie closer to the capping off point of the geometry in the IR but extend to negative masses in the UV.
-These are excited states of the vacuum (one can flip $w \rightarrow -w$) with higher energy than the blue solutions.
+These are excited states of the vacuum (one can flip $w \rightarrow -w$) with higher energy than the blue solutions (they still respect the physical IR and UV boundary conditions) - see for example \cite{Filev:2007gb} where they were first discussed.